Monalisa-Panigrahi/OceanAI-Assignment-Submission/README.md

-# OceanAI-Assignment-Submission
-AI-powered platform to create and refine Word (.docx) and PowerPoint (.pptx) documents.
-Users can configure outlines, generate content using LLMs, refine sections with prompts, and export final files.
-Includes authentication, project management, and a full interactive editor.
+OceanAI is an AI-driven platform that enables users to create, refine, and export professional Word (.docx) and PowerPoint (.pptx) documents.
+It provides an end-to-end workflow for generating content using LLMs, improving sections through iterative prompts, and exporting the final output as polished files.

+The platform is designed for students, professionals, and teams who require structured document creation combined with AI-based assistance.

-🚀 Overview
+1. Overview

-This project allows authenticated users to:
+OceanAI allows authenticated users to:

-Choose a document format: Word (.docx) or PowerPoint (.pptx)
+Select a document format (.docx or .pptx)

-Define document structure (outline or slide titles)
+Configure the structure (outline sections or slide titles)

-Generate content using a Large Language Model (LLM) such as Google Gemini
+Generate content using a Large Language Model (Gemini or any LLM API)

-Refine and improve content section-by-section
+Refine content section-by-section with custom instructions

+View and manage all projects from a dashboard

-Export the final result as a professional .docx or .pptx file
+Export the final version as a downloadable Word or PowerPoint file

-The system includes authentication, project management, AI integration, refinement tools, and export functionalities.
+The system supports complete project management, content history, and advanced refinement tools.

-🧠 Core Features
+2. Core Features
-1. User Authentication & Dashboard
+a) User Authentication and Dashboard

-Secure login & registration (JWT or Firebase Auth)
+Secure user registration and login (JWT / Firebase Auth)

-Dashboard showing all user projects
+Personalized dashboard displaying all saved projects

-Create new projects with custom configurations

-Stores:
+Ability to create, edit, and delete projects

+Each project stores:

-Document type
+Document type (Word or PowerPoint)

-Outline/slide configuration
+Initial configuration

 Generated content

-Refinement history (edits, comments, feedback)
+Refinement history and comments

-2. Document Configuration
+b) Document Configuration

-Users configure documents by:
+Users can configure a document before content generation:

-Selecting .docx or .pptx

-Entering the topic or main prompt
-(e.g., “Market analysis of the EV industry in 2025”)

-Depending on document type:

 For Word (.docx):

-Add, remove, reorder, rename outline sections
+Add, remove, reorder, and rename outline sections

+Suitable for reports, assignments, case studies, and articles

 For PowerPoint (.pptx):

-Define number of slides

-Provide a title for each slide

-3. AI-Powered Content Generation

-Backend generates content section-by-section or slide-by-slide

-Each LLM request is contextualized to the specific section

-Uses Gemini or any other LLM API

-Stores all generated text in the database

-4. Interactive Refinement Interface

-Each section or slide includes:

-✨ AI Refinement Prompt
-Users enter instructions like:

-“Make this more formal”

-“Convert to bullet points”

-“Shorten to 100 words”

-👍 Feedback Buttons
-Like/Dislike to track content quality

-💬 Comment Box
-Users can add notes — all saved to the database

-Persistence included: each AI edit, refinement prompt, and comment is stored per section.

-5. Document Export

-Backend generates a final downloadable file:

-.docx created using python-docx

-.pptx created using python-pptx

-Exports always use the latest refined content from the database.

-🌟 Bonus (Optional)
-AI-Generated Templates

-AI can automatically suggest:

-Word document outline

-PowerPoint slide titles

-Users may accept or edit the generated structure.

-🧩 Tech Stack
+Define total number of slides

+Provide titles for each slide

+Designed for presentations, summaries, and pitch decks

+c) AI-Based Content Generation

+Content is generated per section or per slide

+Each LLM request is context-specific for better accuracy

+Supports Gemini or any other API-compatible LLM

+All generated outputs are saved to the project database

+Ensures consistent writing style across the document

+d) Interactive Refinement Workspace

+Each section or slide comes with a fully interactive editing interface:

+Refinement Prompt
+Users can request modifications such as:

+Make the text formal or concise

+Convert into bullet points

+Expand or simplify the explanation

+Feedback Controls
+Like/Dislike buttons to track quality of generated content

+Comments and Notes
+Users can add detailed notes, and each comment is saved for future reference

+Complete Edit History
+Every AI edit and user refinement is stored, allowing rollbacks or comparisons

+e) Document Export

+OceanAI can generate ready-to-download files:

+DOCX Generation:
+Handled through python-docx, ensuring proper formatting

+PPTX Generation:
+Built slide-by-slide with python-pptx

+The export system always uses the most recent refined content, ensuring the final file reflects all edits and improvements.

+3. Optional Enhancements
+AI-Suggested Templates

+Automatically proposes outlines for Word documents

+Can generate slide titles for PowerPoint presentations

+Users may accept, reject, or edit suggestions before generating content

+4. Tech Stack
 Backend (FastAPI or Flask)

-Handles:

-Authentication (JWT)

-AI API calls
+User authentication via JWT or Firebase Auth

-Content generation & refinement
+API endpoints for content generation and refinement

-Database communication

-DOCX/PPTX file assembly
+Integration with Gemini or other LLM providers

+Document assembly for DOCX/PPTX

+Project and history management

-Frontend (React / Vue / HTML-CSS-JS)
+Frontend (React / Vue / Standard HTML-CSS-JS)

-Provides:

-Modern, responsive UI

-Authentication pages

-Project dashboard
+Responsive and clean user interface

-Document configuration
+Document configuration module

-Refinement interface
+Editing and refinement workspace

+Authentication and dashboard views

-Database
+Database Options

-Any of:

 Firebase Firestore